 If your tenant has raised an issue with the local council, or a council representative has visited the property themselves in the course of making checks and found that it is not up to standard:

 - They are likely to hand out an 'improvement notice', requiring you to make repairs or upgrades

 - If you don't comply with that notice, they can fine you up to £30,000 without having to take you to court.

 - If the matter is serious enough, they could also put you on the national 'rogues database' and issue a banning order, preventing you from letting property.

 - In the worst cases of a property being considered unfit for habitation, the council could make a prohibition order, restricting access to all or part of the home, or even order its demolition.

 Make sure you're covered if things go wrong

 No matter how well you look after your property, accidents happen and sometimes damage will occur.
 That's why it's important to have landlord insurance for the building, décor, fittings and any contents you have provided, so you're not left out of pocket if something goes wrong.

 Our award-winning Landlord Insurance allows you to cover buildings and contents either separately or under the same policy.

-Plus, our Landlord Emergency add-on covers you if there's an emergency at your rented property, such as the failure of the main heating system, a rodent infestation, damage to the plumbing system, or a smashed window that leaves the property unsafe.
+Plus, our Landlord Emergency add-on covers you if there's an insured emergency at your UK residential property, such as the failure of the main heating system, a rodent infestation, damage to the plumbing system, or a smashed window that leaves the property unsafe.